-Improvement of basic reading skills through individualized development of comprehension, vocabulary, study skills, critical reasoning, and relationships among ideas in written material.
-Placement based on scoring below 78 on the Accuplacer reading exam.
+Improvement of basic reading skills through individualized development of vocabulary, study skills, critical comprehension, reasoning, relationships among ideas in written material.
+Placement based on reading exam.
 Students enrolled in this course must demonstrate learned proficiency receiving a grade of "C" or higher in the course and by passing an exit exam.
-Students unable to demonstrate proficiency are required to re-enroll in the course the following semester.
-This course cannot be used to fulfill degree requirements.
+Students unable to demonstrate proficiency are required to enroll in RDG 0302 the following semester.
 Students who place into RDG 0301 are unable to enroll in the following courses: BIO 1321/1121, HIS 2301, HIS 2303, HIS 2321, HIS 2322, PSY 1301, and POL 2311.